DomainGuard

 Threats

-A running catalog of phishing and brand-impersonation techniques attacking the open internet.
+A running catalog of phishing and brand-impersonation techniques attacking the open internet, documented so defenders can recognize and stop them.
 How each works, when we first saw it, and whether attackers are still using it today.

 A large-scale campaign leveraging deceptive Chrome extensions with over 900,000 installs.
 These extensions request broad permissions to scrape the DOM of AI chat interfaces, stealing proprietary prompts, session tokens, and active tab URLs, which are then exfiltrated to attacker-controlled C2 servers.